-HowGood’s Product Carbon Footprint assessment has been designed according to the GHG Protocol Product Life Cycle Accounting and Reporting Standard (referred to as the Product Standard) guidance for greenhouse gas emissions (GHG) measurement and reduction.
+HowGood is the only platform that can measure compliance-ready product carbon footprints (PCFs) at scale for the food industry.
+Our methodology has been third-party verified by Carbon Trust, the world's leading authority on carbon footprinting, is ISO 14067 Carbon Footprint compliant, and aligned with the GHG Protocol Product Life Cycle Accounting and Reporting Standard (referred to as the Product Standard) guidance for greenhouse gas emissions (GHG) measurement and reduction.
 It measures the carbon footprint of an individual product over its entire life cycle, from farm through processing, transport, manufacturing, product use and disposal (also known as cradle-to-grave).

 A Life Cycle Assessment (LCA) is a cradle-to-grave or cradle-to-cradle analysis technique to assess the environmental impacts associated with all the stages of a product's life.
 While a traditional LCA can provide a comprehensive assessment of a product's GHG emissions, it may also just focus on one phase of the lifecycle.
 It also typically takes into account additional sustainability metrics, such as land use, water use and ocean acidification.